DEPARTMENT OF THEATRE

 The Department of Theatre studies stage production and the relationship between text and performance.
 The major requires courses in practical hands-on work as well as the study of theoretical, critical and historical approaches to theatre in order to give students an understanding of all aspects of the art form.
 The curriculum was developed with an emphasis on professional standards.
 Courses include acting, playwriting, directing, history, theory, design, and production.
 Undergraduates may take graduate courses with special permission.
 Many students who graduate from the program work as actors, directors, stage managers, and designers.
 Students pursuing a major in theatre must work on theatre productions as part of their requirements for graduation.
 Graduates who concentrate in developmental drama frequently enter the field as teachers and directors of theatre in education.
 Students have the opportunity for placement as interns and apprentices with various professional groups.

-BAKER HALL is the newly-renovated theatre building named for Patty and Jay Baker.
+The BAKER THEATRE BUILDING is the newly-renovated theatre building named for Patty and Jay Baker.
 It is located at 151 E 67th Street (between Lexington and 3rd Avenues).

 The GRUBER REHEARSAL SPACE (listed has HN-M016 on CUNYFirst) is located in the basement of Thomas Hunter Hall at 930 Lexington Ave (between 68th and 69th Streets).